Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

 <a name="capsules"> </a>

-### Restore Postgres for Capsules
+## Restore Postgres for Capsules

-#### Capsules Warehouse Server
+### Capsules Warehouse Server

 In the event that the Capsules Warehouse Postgres cluster is in a state that the cluster must be rebuilt and the data restored, the following procedures are recommended.
 This assumes that a dump of the database exists.

 1. Copy the database dump to an accessible location.

    * If a manual dump of the database was taken, check that the dump file exists in a location off the Postgres cluster.
 It will be needed in the steps below.
    * If the database is being automatically backed up, then the most recent version of the dump and the secrets should exist in the `postgres-backup` S3 bucket.
    These will be needed in the steps below.
 List the files in the `postgres-backup` S3 bucket and if the files exist, download the dump and secrets out of the S3 bucket.
    The `python3` scripts below can be used to help list and download the files.
-Note that the `.psql` file contains the database dump and the .manifest file contains the secrets.
+Note that the `.psql` file contains the database dump and the `.manifes`t file contains the secrets.
    The `aws_access_key_id` and `aws_secret_access_key` will need to be set based on the `postgres-backup-s3-credentials` secret.

         ```bash
         ncn-w001# export S3_ACCESS_KEY=`kubectl get secrets postgres-backup-s3-credentials -ojsonpath='{.data.access_key}' | base64 --decode`